Neno DaPrato

-Early years
+Early life

 DaPrato was born in 1893 in Iron Mountain in the Upper Peninsula of Michigan and graduated from Iron Mountain High School.

 Football player

 Michigan Agricultural

 DaPrato attended Michigan Agricultural College (M.A.C., later renamed Michigan State University), where he played college football at the halfback position for the M.A.C.
 Aggies from 1914 to 1915.
 DaPrato was a multi-talented player who ran with the ball, handled place-kicking and punting, and was also considered "a fine forward passer."
-The 1915 M.A.C. team compiled a 5-1 record, including a 24 to 0 victory over rival Michigan, and the Detroit Free Press called DaPrato "the leader of the best team M.A.C. ever had."
-In M.A.C's 24-0 victory over Michigan, the game was played on Michigan's home field, and DaPrato scored all 24 points for M.A.C., consisting of three touchdowns, three extra points, and a field goal.
+The 1915 M.A.C. team compiled a 5–1 record, including a 24 to 0 victory over rival Michigan, and the Detroit Free Press called DaPrato "the leader of the best team M.A.C. ever had."
+In M.A.C's 24–0 victory over Michigan, the game was played on Michigan's home field, and DaPrato scored all 24 points for M.A.C., consisting of three touchdowns, three extra points, and a field goal.
 On November 6, 1915, DePrato played in his final game for M.A.C., a 68 to 6 victory over Marquette.
 He scored four touchdowns, threw a long touchdown pass to Henning, kicked eight extra points, and tallied 22 points scored in his final game.

 At the end of the 1915 season, DaPrato was a consensus first-team selection on the 1915 College Football All-America Team.
 He was called "the greatest scoring machine of the year" after scoring 130 points in just six games during the 1915 season.